For the Record: A History of Malaria Chemoprophylaxis

 Early 1980s: The Wellcome Research Laboratories developed atovaquone as an antimalarial drug.
 Clinical trials in uncomplicated P. falciparum malaria as monotherapy were disappointing, with early treatment failures due to the emergence of atovaquone-resistant parasites.
 However, combining atovaquone with proguanil led to an efficacious combination therapy.

-1982: The fixed combination of pyrimethamine and sulfadoxine (Fansidar) became available in the United States and was recommended by CDC for prophylactic use in travelers at risk of acquiring chloroquine-resistant P. falciparum.
+1982: The fixed combination of pyrimethamine and sulfadoxine (Fansidar) became available in the United States.
+CDC recommended a combined regimen of chloroquine and Fansidar to prevent chloroquine-resistant P. falciparum.

 Late 1980s: The US Army conducted several field and human challenge clinical trials demonstrating the efficacy of doxycycline as malaria prophylaxis.